20 years on, Solskjaer hopes for another Camp Nou comeback

 Instead, Liverpool has its front three of Salah, Roberto Firmino and Sadio Mane intact for the trip to Portugal.
 The last time the teams met in the Estadio do Dragao, Liverpool won 5-0 in the first leg of the round of 16, with that trio scoring all the goals.

-Porto captain Hector Herrera is back from suspension for the hosts, as is center back Pepe.
+Porto captain Hector Herrera is back from suspension, as is center back Pepe.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports